List of Clubs & Activities

 Find out more here

-The Student Web Managers group assists the Director of Web Communications in various web projects throughout the year.
-The Web Managers primarily work on projects for the La Salle College High School Web Site.
+The Student Web Site Managers group assists the Director of Web Communications in various web projects throughout the year.
+The Web Site Managers primarily work on projects for the La Salle College High School Web Site.

-The Student Web Managers also have a commitment to participate in web-based Community TechServe projects for non-profit organizations in need of web site assistance.
+The Student Web Site Managers also have a commitment to participate in web-based Community TechServe projects for non-profit organizations in need of web site assistance.

 La Salle College High School offers a completely digital TV studio in the basement of Saint Michael Hall - WEXP.

 Members of the WEXP Multimedia Manager Program produce a live homeroom show Monday, Wednesday and Friday which offers the days announcements, provides video highlights of school events and provides a forum for interviews with members of the school community.

 WEXP is completely student-run and provides students real-world experience in live television production, field production, social media as well as non-linear video editing using the Adobe Creative Cloud.